John Major Fast Facts

 2005 - Is made a Knight of the Garter by Queen Elizabeth II.

-2007 - Major's book "More Than A Game: The Story of Cricket's Early Years" is released.
+2007 - Major's book "More Than A Game: The Story of Cricket's Early Years" is published.

-2012 - Major's book "My Old Man: A Personal History of Music Hall" is released.
+2012 - Major's book "My Old Man: A Personal History of Music Hall" is published.

 December 2015 - According to the BBC, Major states that "flirting with leaving the European Union at a time when the whole world is coming together is very dangerous and against our national interests."